hapax/hapax.github.io/assets/chuzenji.md

 Presiding over this growth is a rusted lean-to, concealing in all probability nothing more exotic than rakes and tire-chains.
-But I am reminded of the Shinto shrines that dot the country like mushrooms in autumn, and something about the lean-to, in its state of *sabi* decrepitude, gives it the air of a makeshift altar.
+But I am reminded of the Shinto shrines that dot the country like autumn mushrooms, and something about the lean-to, in its state of *sabi* decrepitude, gives it the air of a makeshift altar.

 <figure>